Stalwart Paladin Mod 11 Oathbound Paladin (Xbox One)

 - Burning Light (4/4) – This is a power that requires charging, but it is well worth the short power-up time.
 When used, all targets are stunned and are given a burning effect that continues to inflict damage over time.

 - Smite (4/4) – This is the quintessential Paladin power and the Oathbound Paladin’s strongest single-target attack power.
 Enemies get slammed with your weapon for massive damage, set on fire, and nearby enemies will also catch fire.
-Allies are also healed for some of the damage inflicted.
+Affected enemies will also deal 15% less damage.

 - Templar’s Wrath (4/4) – This power is very similar to Burning Light, but does not require a charging up time.
 Its use stuns nearby enemies, inflicts respectable damage, and is instant use, but does not inflict any added damage over time.
-Instead, it gives you and all nearby allies temporary health which is great to have in a pinch.
+Instead, it gives you and all nearby allies temporary health which is great for making tanking easier.

 - Binding Oath (4/4) – This is a very interesting power and useful for reflecting damage.
 This power forces all enemies to attack the Paladin, and when the effect ends 50% of the total damage will be used to reflect 20% damage back at all nearby enemies within 30′ of the Paladin.